 Next, let's create a dashboard to easily monitor custom device metrics.

 You can create a dashboard to display specific charts and data for the custom device you created.

-- On the bottom left of the Dashboard page, click New Dashboard.
+- At the top of the page, click Dashboards.

-- In the Title field of the Dashboard Properties window, type a name for your dashboard.
+- Type a name for your dashboard in the Title field.
 For this walkthrough, type Seattle Branch Office Traffic.

 - Click Create.
 When you create a new dashboard, a workspace opens in an editable layout mode.
 This workspace contains a single region and two empty widgets: a chart and a text box.

 Text box widgets can include custom explanatory text about a dashboard or